 Communication and Language

-We support and extend the children’s learning and competence in listening, speaking, reading and listening.
+We support and extend the children’s learning and competence in listening, speaking, reading and writing.
 Children are provided with opportunities and encouragement to develop their confidence and skills in expressing themselves, and speaking and listening in a range of situations.
 Our kindergarteners will master the English language rapidly, and will gain the ability to communicate with both peers and adults fluently.

 We follow the Jolly Phonics programme, whilst also enjoying the learning process through a variety of games and open-ended activities.
 Children learn to imitate sounds, rhythms and patterns, use simple words and phrases, and non-verbal communication strategies in familiar situations.
 They begin to read and write simple words with visual cues.
 The children have access to a wide range of reading materials at school to ignite their interest in books.
 Arabic is introduced in KG-2.
 Children listen to stories, rhymes, letter sounds and songs that are the basis of early Arabic.
 They also learn to write the letters.